Mercedes Benz American Express Platinum Card

 I expect at least a $300+ value (or more) before I apply for a new card in today’s mega-bonus environment.

 I’d rather apply for other cards with lower or waived annual fees first (lounge access is not important to me), but will consider the American Express Platinum when I run out of other options.

-But this card may be a good deal for folks who travel a lot and who can take advantage of the airline lounge benefits with Delta, American Airlines, and US Air and the $200 travel credit.
+But this card may be a good deal for folks who travel a lot and who can take advantage of the airline lounge benefits with Delta Airlines and the $200 travel credit.